theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-subdomains.md

 ## Process ⚙️
 1. **PlanX** - Provide IT team with documentation listing what's required.
 This is part of the onboarding process and briefly outlines the process.
 Documentation - https://www.notion.so/opensystemslab/IT-systems-services-d4f8b88fb9694f33a24411801150c793

+    > ⚠️ **Requirements**
+    >
+    > AWS CloudFront has a few restrictions which are listed in the public documentation above which are shared with the IT Team, notably -
+    >  - Keys can be a maximum of 2048-bit ([AWS Docs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cnames-and-https-requirements.html))
+    >  - Self signed certificates are not accepted ([AWS Docs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-cloudfront-to-custom-origin.html))
+    >
+    > The steps below will show how to validate the above.

 2. **PlanX** - Provide IT team with Certificate Signing Request (CSR) if requested.
-The IT team will need to tell us what to put in [in each of the fields](https://en.wikipedia.org/wiki/Certificate_signing_request#Procedure).
+The IT team will need to tell us what to put [in each of the fields](https://en.wikipedia.org/wiki/Certificate_signing_request#Procedure).

     **How to generate a CSR**
     ```shell